fomox402

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states 'Read an agent's operator whitelist' with a specific verb and resource.
-Distinguishes from sibling tools like agent_operators_set (mutate) and agent_equip_set (operators may write configs).
-No ambiguity.
+Description clearly states 'Read an agent's operator whitelist' with specific verb and resource, and distinguishes from siblings like agent_operators_set (mutate) and agent_equip_set (operators may write configs).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.